 Thank goodness she decided pizza and cheeseburgers were not critical. #canigetanamen

-We purchased the flamingo and pineapple printables from Etsy and framed them in inexpensive Ikea Ribba frames.
-Avery loved the Eleanor Roosevelt quote so I fancied it up with a pretty font, printed and framed it and boom.
-Almost free art.
+We purchased the flamingo (similar) and pineapple printables from Etsy and framed them in inexpensive Ikea Ribba frames.
+Avery loved the Eleanor Roosevelt quote so I fancied it up and made this for her.
+You can now purchase it on Etsy as well here.

 The circle shelf is from Target’s Pillowloft line.
 And yes, those are empty picture frames with the price tags still on them.
 If I kept trying to finish the small details, this post wouldn’t happen until I was in a nursing home.